 Communications with the Board of Directors.
-If you would like to communicate with the Company's directors, please send a letter to the following address: H&E Equipment Services, Inc., Attention: Board of Directors c/o corporate Secretary, 7500 Pecue Lane, Baton Rouge, Louisiana 70809.
+If you would like to communicate with the Company's directors, please send a letter to the following address: H&E Equipment Services, Inc., Attention: Board of Directors, c/o corporate Secretary, 7500 Pecue Lane, Baton Rouge, Louisiana 70809.
 The Company's corporate Secretary will review each such communication and forward a copy to the Board of Directors.

 Meetings of the Board of Directors and Stockholders.
 It is the policy of the Board to meet at least quarterly.
-The Board of Directors held 14 meetings in 2017.
-In 2017, the Board also held regular executive sessions where non-management directors met without management participation.
+The Board of Directors held six meetings in 2018.
+In 2018, the Board also held regular executive sessions where non-management directors met without management participation.

-Each incumbent director attended at least 75% of the meetings of the Board and the committees on which he served in 2017.
+Each incumbent director attended at least 75% of the meetings of the Board and the committees on which he served in 2018.
 Directors are encouraged to attend the Annual Meeting of Stockholders.
-All current directors attended the 2017 Annual Meeting of Stockholders.
+All directors attended the 2018 Annual Meeting of Stockholders.